AdobeDocs/analytics.en/help/technotes/client-hints.md

 Google divides User-Agent client hints into two categories: low-entropy and high-entropy hints.

-* Low-entropy hints have more generic information about devices.
+* **Low-entropy hints** contain more generic information about devices.
 These hints are automatically supplied by Chromium browsers.

-* High-entropy hints have more detailed information.
+* **High-entropy** hints contain more detailed information.
 These hints are available only by request.
 Both AppMeasurement and Web SDK can be configured to request high-entropy hints.
 By default, both libraries do **not** request high-entropy hints.

 >[!NOTE]
 >